-Glass is used extensively on the exterior, linking people to nature and allowing for light to transform the building’s facades throughout the day.
-James Carpenter Design Associates served as design consultant to HOK in the creation of the dynamic building enclosure.
-Each facade is uniquely responsive to the site and its public realm, harnessing light as an organizing principle for the building’s performance and human experience.
+The design links people to nature and light.
+James Carpenter Design Associates collaborated as a consultant to HOK in the creation of the dynamic building enclosure.
+Each facade is uniquely responsive to the site and its public realm, harnessing light as an organizing principle for the building’s performance and the human experience.